dayavallepu/Higway-inspection-and-Maintenance/README.md

 - High accuracy (97%) on test data
 - Supports video stream input for live monitoring
 - Integrated with Streamlit for interactive dashboards
-- Power BI integration for reporting and visualization

 ## 🛠️ Tech Stack